The Hobe Sound Nature Center Team

 Following graduation, Tracy worked at Florida Power and Light, first as a Lab Technician and then as a Ranger at the Barley Barber Swamp.
 Later, she moved to Port St. Lucie and worked at the Savanna State Reserve as an Environmental Specialist before accepting the position as an Environmental Educator at the Hobe Sound Nature Center in 1990.

-Tracy serves as the Education and Camp Coordinator at the Hobe Sound Nature Center, and she leads many of our most popular education programs, including but not limited to the natural history and conservation of rain forests, snakes, alligators, black bears, and endangered species.
+Tracy serves as Senior Wildlife Educator and Camp Coordinator at the Hobe Sound Nature Center, and she leads many of the nature center’s most popular education programs, including but not limited to the natural history and conservation of rain forests, snakes, alligators, black bears, and endangered species.
 She has been a member of L.E.E.F. since 1986 and served as Regional Director during her tenure.

 Tracy’s husband, Dave, owns an aquaculture business, and they have two sons, Josh and Shawn, and four cats.
 She is incredibly knowledgeable about Florida’s wildlife and the remarkable history of the Nature Center.
 Tracy is loved by everyone she has crossed paths with and has worked tirelessly to share her passion for conservation with thousands of children and adults during her time in residence at the Nature Center.
 In her spare time, she loves to hunt for sea glass at the beach.